okta/okta-angular/test/selenium-test/README.md

 # Dockerfile
-Creates a new container with nodejs and creates simple angular application with integreted okta-angular lib.
+Creates a new container with nodejs and creates simple angular application with linked from sources okta-angular lib.
 All steps are described in https://developer.okta.com/code/angular/okta_angular_sign-in_widget/.

 # sign-in-widget folder